JeodC/PortMaster-Descent/README.md

 There are several soundtrack addons to choose from as well as missions.

 Some of these files are large and are therefore split into archive parts.
-Simply use something like 7zip to unarchive them.
+Use something like 7zip to unarchive them.

 ## Additional Add-Ons
 Missions can be found and downloaded from [Descent Mission Archive](https://sectorgame.com/dxma/)